Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

-## ZFS Uninstall package 'zfs-dkms' And Survive
+## How To Uninstall package 'zfs-dkms' And Survive

 Target systems are Debian Based; Tested on Ubuntu Systems.
 Sometimes updates of package 'zfs-dkms' fail to build the zfs modules, from a regression issue, where the code checks for supported kernel versions, and it does not recognise that it supports newer kernel versions.

+But...
+Canonical started adding the 'zfs' modules in-kernel, so package 'zfs-dkms' is no longer needed after 22.04.x.
+Package 'zfs-dkms' is no longer a default installed package, nor does it need to be there anymore.

 ## Details

 - When this happens, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, returning an Error code 10.